-Initial drilling operations on the first joint well between NIS and Falcon, Kútvölgy-1 well have now ceased, the well having reached total depth ("TD") of 3,305 metres.
-As prognosed, the top of the Algyö formation was encountered at

-2,985 metres; the well then penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout.
-Two conventional cores have been taken and extensive wireline logs were run.
-As planned the well has been cased to TD and is now suspended while further technical evaluation is undertaken prior to carrying out an appropriate testing programme later this year.
+Drilling operations on the first joint well between NIS and Falcon, Kútvölgy-1 well were completed in July 2013, the well having reached total depth ("TD") of 3,305 metres.
+As anticipated, the top of the Algyő Formation was encountered at 2,985 metres; the well then penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout.
+Two conventional cores were taken and extensive wireline logs were run.
+As planned the well has been cased to TD and is now suspended.
 No operational problems or accidents occurred during drilling.
-The location of the second of the three well programme will be decided after a full evaluation of the Kútvölgy-1 well results.
-Operations on the second well are expected to commence in Quarter 4 this year.